 Many sought to persuade me that the quest for evidence of contemporary miracles was wrong headed.
 They were of two opinions.

-First - the classic cessationalist position - in which the rationalists thought that philosophical and historical evidence was sufficient.
+First was the classic cessationalist position, in which the rationalists thought that philosophical and historical evidence was sufficient.
 They felt that wanting contemporary miracles as evidence was foolish since miracles were mostly for the first century.

 The second opinion pointed to the issue of faith being by the Spirit.
 For them the quest for evidence and miracles as evidence was itself a perverse orientation.
-They quoted Yeshua's rebuke of the scribes and Pharisees: "An evil and adulterous generation seeks for a sign, but no sign will be given to it except the sign of the prophet Jonah" (Matthew 12:39, ESV).
+They quoted Yeshua's rebuke of the scribes and Pharisees: "An evil and adulterous generation seeks for a sign, and no sign will be given to it except the sign of the prophet Jonah" (Matt.
+12:39).
 They misunderstood Yeshua's teaching about the lack of response to miracles from those with hardened hearts.
 They had an opposite view to the great apologist from Fuller Seminary in California some 50 years ago.
-Edward John Carnell argued that, "Faith is trusting in the sufficiency of the evidence."
-I now know that we can just have that intuitive grasp of the heart that the Gospel is true.
+Edward John Carnell argued that "Faith is trusting in the sufficiency of the evidence."
+I now know that we can just have that intuitive grasp of the heart that the gospel is true.
 I never was convinced that my quest was wrong.
 And I did find some great miracles to help me along the way.

 The Miraculous or Supernatural Today